This post may contain affiliate or sponsored links. Please read our disclosure policy.

-Apple Cinnamon Steel Cut Oats delivers the classic fall flavors into every bite.
-We love a recipe that makes both adults and kids happy.
+With just 5 main ingredients, Apple Cinnamon Steel Cut Oats deliver sweet, warm flavors in every bite.
+We love an easy Instant Pot recipe that makes both adults and kids happy.
 Steel cut oatmeal even works beautifully to prep ahead for the freezer.

-You can’t beat a wholesome, fall-inspired breakfast.
-The beauty of this apple cinnamon steel cut oatmeal is that you can easily adjust it at the end to your preferences.
+- The Flavor – You can’t go wrong with the fall flavors of apples and cinnamon together.
 Add toasted pecans for a little crunch or additional maple syrup to sweeten it up to your heart’s delight.

 - Apples – Any variety will work.
 No need to peel them.
 The peel adds a little more nutritious and it softens a lot during cooking.

-Video: How to Make Steel Cut Oats in the Instant Pot
+How to Make Instant Pot Apple Cinnamon Steel Cut Oats

 Toast the Steel Cut Oats (Optional)

-Toasting the steel cut oats at the get-go isn’t a necessity, but it gives them a nutty flavor that sets them apart from other types of oats.
-I really like it this way!
+Toasting the steel cut oats gives them a nutty flavor that sets them apart from other types of oats.

 Place the butter (or ghee or avocado oil) in the pot.